15 Top-Rated Day Trips from New York City, NY

 Charming historic towns are scattered around the idyllic countryside of New York State and make great day trips from New York City.
 Especially beautiful in late spring, summer, and autumn, the landscape features forested rolling hills and lush valleys.

 Many delightful places to visit are just a 90-minute train ride (or less) from New York City: the colonial-era village of Sleepy Hollow, the quaint rural community of Cold Spring, and the lovely Victorian-era city of Beacon in the Hudson Valley.
 Even the unspoiled wilderness of Bear Mountain is only a one-hour drive or slightly over an hour train ride away from Manhattan.

 Several of the attractions on this list are within greater New York City but are popular day-trip excursions, like Coney Island, Governors Island, and Rockaway Beach; they're ideal for a fun day of recreation and relaxation.

-Some of the destinations on this list are considerably farther away and require a bit more effort to get there.
-For instance, Washington D.C. is over three hours away by train, but even with limited vacation time tourists may want to fit in a day trip to the nation's capital because of its impressive cultural attractions.
-The majestic Niagara Falls in Upstate New York is quite a long distance from New York City, however it's possible to visit for the day by taking a flight and organized tour.
+A few destinations on this list are considerably farther away and require a bit more effort to get there.
+Washington D.C. is over three hours away by train, but it has many impressive cultural attractions that merit the journey.
+Niagara Falls in Upstate New York is a seven-hour drive from New York City; however, it's possible to visit for the day by taking a flight and organized tour.